RIFLE RANGE RULES

 All shooters shall obey the Range Officer’s commands.
 On the command of “CEASE FIRE” all shooting STOPS, all guns are to be unloaded, made safe, laid on the shooting bench, with action or cylinder open, and all shooters are to step back behind the red line and await further instructions.

-When there is a ceasefire and the green lights are on, no one will step between the red line and the firing ports.
+When the green lights are on, no one will cross the red line or occupy the firing ports.
 There shall be absolutely no handling of firearms and no approaching the firing line to handle equipment on the firing line while targets are being changed or someone is down range.
 No one is to be in front of the firing line when the red lights are on.

 Firing must be from the shoulder or shoulder height, using sights (not from the hip etc.)